fabianmagrini/react-typescript-samples/README.md

 - Interactive Storybook component development and documentation
 - Real-time data synchronization and loading states with error handling

+### Vite Module Federation
+Located in the `vite-module-federation` directory, this sample demonstrates:
+- Complete micro-frontend architecture using Vite Module Federation with TypeScript
+- Monorepo workspace with host and remote applications
+- TypeScript integration with type-safe remote component imports
+- Component federation with shared dependencies and runtime deduplication
+- Development and production build configurations optimized for federation
+- Independent development and deployment of micro-frontend applications

 ## Getting Started

 Each sample is a self-contained React application.
 To run any sample: